Aesthetic portal - professionally about beauty

-Hypoallergenic diet according to Ado
+Hypoallergenic Diet According to Ado

 The term “allergy” refers to the body's heightened sensitivity to certain factors (it was coined in 1906 by Austrian pediatrician Clemens von Pirquet).
 How to deal with the problem?
 If the allergy is triggered by a specific food product, it is usually enough to remove it from the diet, and the negative symptoms will disappear.
 Unfortunately, identifying the exact “culprit” is often very difficult, which is why a special hypoallergenic diet is recommended — one that eliminates the most common food allergens.
 Allergy does not always develop in response to food — external irritants such as laundry detergents, hygiene products, dust, or animal dander can also provoke a reaction.
 Nevertheless, to reduce the acute response of the body, doctors advise following certain dietary restrictions in any case — the diet includes only the safest foods, while all others are temporarily excluded.
 This type of diet was originally developed by A.D.
 Ado.